Picnic wedding fun! How to plan a micro picnic-style wedding!

 - Depending on what you are serving in terms of food, you might also need to consider renting flatware, glassware, etc., as needed.

 - Make it extra nice, and rent a large umbrella to provide shade if you are doing your picnic-style wedding outdoors.

 - Choose centerpieces that are easy to set up and move around if some of your guests need more space.
 Avoid tall and heavy centerpieces.
 Consider short DIY fresh or dried centerpieces.

 5. Picnic Baskets

 One thing that will make your guests’ experience easier (as they are already sitting on the floor!) is to provide them with a meal that is easy to consume – something they can hold or put on the table if they like.
 Remember, when you are sitting on the floor, you get some comfortable moments, and you might want to move around to stretch out a little.

-When you serve boxed meals, it will feel very much like a picnic but also, it will help your guests eat the meal comfortably, however they feel like.
+When you serve boxed meals, it will feel very much like a picnic, but also, it will help your guests eat the meal comfortably; however, they feel like it.

 Some of our top boxed meal picks are: